FItTracker-Group/FitTrack/README.md

     - [ ] Stretching
     - [ ] Cardio
     - [ ] Sports
+- [ ] Finish Profile fragment
     - [ ] Users can edit their own Profile information
+    - [x] Users information is parsed and displayed
 - [ ] Users can follow a video from our app and do the workout

 **Optional Nice-to-have Stories**